tobek/laminae/notes.md

 - fourth world obvs
     - Robert Musci - The advent of rose + Croix, maybe LND? something ominous and formal, maybe it's not stressful enough for LND
+    - Mikael Seifu - How To Save a Life (Vector of Eternity) (stressful, beautiful, intense)
 - mechwarrior (strike on moritz 2)
 - music for programmers
 - https://sixeyedcatabyss.bandcamp.com/album/moss-revelations-landscapes-dreams (good) for CEC maybe and probably others